 With the latest technological innovations, televisions have evolved to capture lifelike images with 4K resolution.
 This means that the device can output almost 4,000 horizontal pixels, adding better color, sharpness, and depth to what it projects.
-However, with the limitless 4K TV options from brands, like Samsung, Sony, and LG, it can get tricky to choose one.
+However, with the limitless 4K TV options from brands, like Samsung, Toshiba, and Xiaomi, it can get tricky to choose one.

 That's why we have handpicked the best products and listed them in our Top 10 recommendations below.
 Hopefully, this will make shopping for your new 4K TV easier, though if you want to personalize your choices further, you can also check out our buying guide for help.